Jesús Ferrero

 Precise, too, is that view which the hero has in the novel El diablo en los ojos (1998).
-Since young Leo Salgado has been focussing his camera lens on his own family, he senses the great influence of this instrument which is able to record everyday trivialities and their most intimate facets.
+Since young Leo Salgado has been focusing his camera lens on his own family, he senses the great influence of this instrument which is able to record everyday trivialities and their most intimate facets.
 The camera here is the up-and-coming creative genius which captures, with almost cruel clarity, the disintegration of the family.

 The action of Ferrero's novel, Juanelo o el hombre nuevo (2000), is set in Toledo in the 16th century.
 The protagonist in this fantasy-tale, a good-looking youth, gradually comes to discover the terrible history of his origin as he becomes more and more involved in events in Toledo.
 It becomes clear that he is an artificially created human being, a golem, a new kind of human being.
 The novel is a good example which again makes clear Ferrero's basic themes: "Destruction begins with the first tears in the cradle and ends when, in our parchment-like hands, time dies."

 Ferrero's writing shows a rebirth of the old myths and also tells of the banal, sometimes absurd everyday stories.
 It reflects the utopias of the twentieth century like those of 'Metropolis'.
 Ferrero's style has been seen as close to that of Cervantes or Kafka.
 The author loves adopting classical narrative patterns while also modernizing and using them aesthetically with new stylistic features.

 Since 1995 he has been living in Madrid where he teaches literature.